Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Deformation theory of hyperbolic cone-manifolds and infinitesimal rigidity

-This important result shows that in order to study the local deformation of a hyperbolic structure, it is sufficient to understand the local structure of the irreducible part of the quotient representation space $X(\pi_1(M,x),\Isom^+(\H^3))$.
+This important result shows that in order to study the local deformation of a hyperbolic structure, it is sufficient to understand the local structure of the irreducible part of the character variety $X(\pi_1(M,x),\Isom^+(\H^3))$.

 This space can actually be studied in a quite general setting.
-For any discrete group $\Gamma$ and any Lie group $G$, we can consider the set $R(\Gamma,G)$ of all homomorphisms from $\Gamma$ to $G$; such an homomorphism is called a representation of $\Gamma$.
-If $\Gamma$ admits a finite presentation $\<s_1,...\,,s_n\ |\ f_1(s_1,...\,,s_n),...\,,f_p(s_1,...\,,s_n)\>$ then its representation space $R(\Gamma,G)$ can be identified with the subset which is an algebraic variety as soon as $G$ is an algebraic group.
+For any discrete group $\Gamma$ and any Lie group $G$, we can consider the set $R(\Gamma,G)$ of all homomorphisms from $\Gamma$ to $G$; such an homomorphism is called a $G$-representation of $\Gamma$.
+If $\Gamma$ admits a finite presentation $\<s_1,s_2,\ldots,s_n\ |\ f_1(s_1,\ldots,s_n),\ldots,f_p(s_1,\ldots,s_n)\>$ then its representation space $R(\Gamma,G)$ can be identified with the subset which is an algebraic (resp.~analytic) variety as soon as $G$ is an algebraic group (resp.~complex Lie group).
 This identification allows to define the usual topology as well as the Zariski one on $R(\Gamma,G)$, the former being the pointwise convergence one.
 The group $G$ acts on $R(\Gamma,G)$ by conjugation and we denote the quotient space by $X(\Gamma,G)$.
 Note that this quotient is not well-behaved in general: it is usually non-Hausdorff, having non-closed points.
-In the literature, one often encounter another space also denoted by $X(\Gamma,G)$, called the character variety, which is the algebraic-geometric quotient and whose elements correspond to the closure of conjugation classes in $R(\Gamma,G)$; it will not be used here.
+In the literature, the notation $X(\Gamma,G)$ generally stands for the algebraic-geometric quotient, whose elements correspond to the closure of conjugation classes in $R(\Gamma,G)$; since we will be dealing with irreducible representations, the difference between with these two quotients will not be an issue here.

 Let $\rho : \Gamma \to G$ be a representation.
 A first-order (or infinitesimal) deformation of $\rho$ is then a function $\dot \rho : \Gamma \to \mathfrak{g}$, where $\mathfrak g$ is the Lie algebra of $G$, satisfying the cocycle condition